ASPPH/bootstrap-aspph/site/content/docs/4.3/layout/overview.md

 }
 {{< /highlight >}}

-There are also media queries and mixins for targeting a single segment of screen sizes using the minimum and maximum breakpoint widths.
+There are also media queries and mixins for targeting a single segment of screen sizes between the breakpoint and its next breakpoint.

 {{< highlight scss >}}
 // Extra small devices (portrait phones, less than 576px)